IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 ## FAQ - Onboarding Service (OBS)

+**Q:** Is OBS a substitute for ICG (IGEL Cloud Gateway)?

+**A:** OSB is not an alternative for ICG or reverse proxy for secure device communication beyond your company network.

 **Q:** What are the steps to setup OBS?

 **A:** [Initial Configuration of the IGEL Onboarding Service (OBS)](https://kb.igel.com/howtocosmos/en/initial-configuration-of-the-igel-onboarding-service-obs-77865754.html)